Sprinter Interior: Materials & Finishes — Walls and Ceilings

 Condensation control and vapor barriers

 Condensation is controlled by managing interior moisture, providing continuous vapor control where required, and avoiding direct-fastened metal-to-metal stacks.
-Use breathable insulation (wool/Thinsulate) in many camper builds to reduce trapped moisture; where using closed-cell foam, ensure seams are taped and edges sealed to stop moisture migration.
+Use breathable insulation (wool/Thinsulate) in many camper builds to reduce trapped moisture; when using closed-cell foam, ensure seams are taped and edges sealed to stop moisture migration.
 One tiny caveat: ventilation strategy often matters more than a perfect vapor barrier in day-to-day use.

 Scratch resistance: tests, protective finishes, and hard-wearing trims